nasriyasoftware/HyperCloud/examples/server-side-rendering-ssr.md

 ```

 ### 2- Register Assets
-After creating and assets (pages and components), we need to register them on the server.
+After creating the assets (pages and components), we need to register them on the server.

 ##### Registering Pages & Components
 To register our pages and components, we tell the server where it can find them by providing the containing folder.